mdn/content/files/en-us/web/css/stroke-dasharray/index.md

 - {{cssxref("&lt;number&gt;")}}

-  - : A number of SVG units, the size of which defined by the current unit space.
-The value given, if other than `0`, moves the starting point from the start of the dash array to another point within it.
+  - : A number of SVG units, the size of which are defined by the current unit space.
 Negative values are invalid.

 - {{cssxref("&lt;length&gt;")}}